jarden-digital/appium-aws-device-farm/README.md

 * Use as a CLI interface:

-You can use either a JSON file containing all the values or normal CLI options.
+**You can use either a JSON file containing all the values or normal CLI options.**
-If you provide a JSON file AND some options, the options will replace the values provided by the JSON file.
+If you provide a JSON file **AND** some options, the options will replace the values provided by the JSON file.
+You can also call the command with no options and it will try to load the parameters from a `.aadfconfig.json` file.

 ```
 aadf -i "/somePath/someName.apk" -d "someArn" -a "../appium-tests" -z "/somePath/someName.zip" -D "somArn" -I "/somePath/someName.ipa" -p "someArn" -n "Some Name" -N "Some Name" -s "someArn" -S "someArn" -v